cassidyjames/cassidyjames.github.io/_posts/2022-11-28-ubuntu-summit.md

 It was also great to connect, re-connect, and collaborate with so many people in person from the community.
 I look forward to attending again in the future!
 Georges summed up the experience well:

 >Overall, I think the Ubuntu Summit was an excellent conference to participate, and I am happy I could attend it.
-This was the first conference after the pestilence set it, and I basically had to relearn how to be a decent human being in public spaces.
+This was the first conference after the pestilence set in, and I basically had to relearn how to be a decent human being in public spaces.

 <style>
   figure.gallery img {
     border: 0.25rem solid transparent;
   }
 </style>